MCTGiang/Coursera-Python4Everybody.Specialization/4. Course 04 - Using Databases with Python/Module 04 - Chapter 15: Many-to-Many Relationships SQL/Chapter 15 - Quizzes.md

     D. It ignores any foreign key constraint errors _Answer is A. It makes sure that if a particular title is already in the table, there are no duplicate rows inserted_
 ### 9. What do we generally avoid in a many-to-many junction table?
-    A. An AUTOINCREMENT primary key column
+    ☐ An AUTOINCREMENT primary key column
-    B. A logical key
+    ☐ A logical key
-    C. Two foreign keys
+    ☐ Two foreign keys
-    D. Data items specific to the many-to-many relationship _Answer is A. An AUTOINCREMENT primary key column_
+    ☐ Data items specific to the many-to-many relationship _Answer is An AUTOINCREMENT primary key column and Data items specific to the many-to-many relationship_
+### 10. For the following Python code to work, what must be added to the title column in the CREATE TABLE statement for the Course table:
+        cur.execute('''INSERT OR IGNORE INTO Course (title)
+            VALUES ( ? )''', ( title, ) )
+        cur.execute('SELECT id FROM Course WHERE title = ? ',
+            (title, ))
+        course_id = cur.fetchone()[0]
+Choose the correct answer:

+    A. An AUTOINCREMENT indication
+    B. A PRIMARY KEY indication
+    C. A NOT NULL constraint
+    D. A UNIQUE constraint
+_Answer is D. A UNIQUE constraint_